-Exploring opportunities under the African Continental Free Trade Area (AfCFTA)
+Exploring Opportunities under the African Continental Free Trade Area (AfCFTA)

 Africa is not a very large market for exported coffee, which may be explained by two factors - one - a predominantly tea drinking culture and two, a number of coffee consuming countries are also producing countries, for example Ethiopia.
-In 2019, Africa imported 1.68% of total world imports of coffee at USD 513M, a sharp decline of 35.1% from 2018 figure of USD 789M.
-See Table 12 below.
+In 2019, and based on data from June 2020,14 Africa imported 1.68% of total world imports of coffee at USD 513M, a sharp decline of 35.1% from 2018 figure of USD 789M.
+See Table 9 in the following.

 Looking at the last five years, Africa's coffee imports have been on the decline since 2017, when they had reached a high of USD 865M.
 Looking at the top importing countries, the decline in overall imported value corresponds to a decline in imports by Algeria, which was the largest importer between 2015 to 2018, before dropping to third place in 2019 with imports worth USD 91M, from a high of USD 331M in 2017.
-See Figure 5 below.
+See Figure 7 below.
 The current top importer is Egypt with USD 123M in 2019, followed by Morocco, with USD 103M.
 Other top importers are South Africa (USD 80M); Libya (USD 30M) and Tunisia with USD 26M.